imse586/imse586.github.io/syllabus/syllabus.md

   - All your submitted work that includes material derived in any way from another person or source (including online sources and generative AI such as Chat GPT or U-M GPT), either by direct quotation, paraphrasing, or modification, should be fully and properly cited.
   <!-- - To avoid plagiarism, you should cite all sources of both ideas and direct quotations, including those found on the internet.  -->
   - The citation should provide enough information so that the original source of the material can be located.
+- **Generative AI policies**
+    - **The use of generative AI tools, such as ChatGPT, UM-GPT,  and other similar technologies in this class (e.g., for homework or project) are explicitly forbidden**.
+    - We believe this is key for this course because we want you to actively and critically engage with the learning material we'll be using, including learning how to use data analytics and visualization to solve engineering problems without the aid of AI technologies.
+Artificial Intelligence cannot do this learning for you.
+- **All violations will be penalized and reported to the University's Academic Integrity Board (AIB) *with no exceptions*.**
-- If you have any questions about whether something is or is not allowed, ask the instructor *beforehand*.
+- If you are uncertain if something is allowed or not, ask the instructor *beforehand*.

 **Homework rules**

-- All the General course rules above.
+- All the general course rules listed above.
 - You are allowed to consult with other students in the current class during the conceptualization of a problem.
 However, all written work, whether in scrap or final form, are to be generated by you working alone.
 - You are required to disclose in each homework any person that you have discussed the homework with.
 - You are *not* allowed to possess, look at, use, or in any way derive advantage from another student's work or the solutions prepared in prior semesters, whether the solutions were former students' work or copies of solutions that were made available by the instructors.